Casmir293/Dway-Remit/README.md

 ## Usage

-Once the development server is running, you can open the application in your browser at http://localhost:3000.
+Once the development server is running, you can open the application in your browser localhost.
 From here, you can start adding, editing, and deleting teachers and students.

 ## Components